-Our farmers, supported by manufacturers, researches, industry groups and other stakeholders, are developing innovative ways to combat global food waste.
+Our farmers, supported by manufacturers, researchers, industry groups and other stakeholders, are developing innovative ways to combat global food waste.
 This enthusiasm for change and innovation in the agricultural sector presents opportunities for product and methodology enhancements as we continue to support our clients with turnkey solutions in formulation and production services.

 According to the Food and Agricultural Organization of the United Nations, one third of all global food produced or packaged for human consumption, is either lost or wasted.
 This is the equivalent of approximately 1.3 billion tonnes with fruit and vegetables having the highest wastage rates.
 By 2050, the world’s population is expected to grow to 10 billion people, which may intensify demand for food between 59% - 98%.
 Consequently, less food waste, more efficient land use and better water resource management may positively impact climate change and ultimately, our livelihoods.